kmamykin/blog.mamykin.com/posts/2021-05-15-running-X-apps-on-mac-with-docker/index.md

 ![XQuartz Preferences](img/XQuartz_Preferences.png)

-After that quit and restart XQuartz application.
+After that **quit and restart XQuartz application**.
 In fact, I had to restart my machine after which things started magically working, so it may or may not be a factor.
 A quick test of XQuartz is to run `xeyes` from the command line, and you should see a pair of googly eyes watching the position of the mouse.

 ### Permissions control with xhost command

 There are several mechanisms to manage access control of an X server - [xhost and xauth](https://tldp.org/HOWTO/Remote-X-Apps-6.html).
-`xhost` is a simple mechanism to have IP based access control, that's good enough for a non-production use.
+`xhost` is a simple mechanism to have an IP based access control, and it's good enough for non-production use.
 Note that the access control settings set by `xhost` will only persist while XQuartz application is running.
-Restarting XQuartz resets the access control to the most restrictive mode (equivalent to `xhost -` with no authorized clients), and it's a good thing to do after you are done.
+Restarting XQuartz application resets the access control to the most restrictive mode (equivalent to `xhost -` with no authorized clients), and it's a good idea to quit XQuartz in the end.

 Quick reference for working with [xhost](https://linux.die.net/man/1/xhost):